MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/power-apps-cli-tutorial.md

 # Tutorial: Use Microsoft Power Platform CLI with portals

-In this tutorial example, you’ll see how to get started with Microsoft Power Platform CLI to update sample portals configuration.
+In this tutorial example, you'll see how to get started with Microsoft Power Platform CLI to update sample portals configuration.

 > [!NOTE]
 > - You can also use Power Platform CLI with Power Pages.
 More information: [What is Power Pages](/power-pages/introduction)